orbit-love/community-ruby-linkedin-orbit/README.md

 ### Fetching LinkedIn Comments

+**The API token owner must be an admin on the LinkedIn organization's page in order to fetch comments.
+Please ask the manager of your LinkedIn page to grant admin status to your account before attempting to fetch comments.**

 Once, you have an instantiated client, you can fetch LinkedIn comments on your organization's posts and send them to Orbit by invoking the `#comments` instance method:

 ```ruby